Helena Foulkes: Political career

-On October 13, 2021, Foulkes announced her candidacy for Governor of Rhode Island in the 2022 election.
+On October 13, 2021, Foulkes announced her candidacy for governor of Rhode Island in the 2022 election.
 WPRI reported that "she would seek to spur job growth, reduce regulations, deal with the effects of climate change, and improve public education."
-Although she lost the Democratic primary, she came within 4% of beating incumbent governor Dan McKee.
+She faced incumbent governor Dan McKee, former Secretary of State Matt Brown, and incumbent Secretary of State Nellie Gorbea in the Democratic primary.
+She finished second, losing the primary to McKee by just under 3,900 votes.

-On September 9, 2025, Foulkes announced her candidacy for Governor of Rhode Island in the 2026 election, marking her second campaign for the office.
-She will again face incumbent Governor McKee in the Democratic primary.
+On September 9, 2025, Foulkes announced her candidacy for governor of Rhode Island in the 2026 election.
+She again faced McKee in the Democratic primary, defeating him in a landslide.
+She won every municipality in the state, and became the first person to unseat an elected incumbent governor since 2014.